ruggeri/tech-notes/programming-languages/scala-notes.md

     * There's also a `#toIndexedSeq` method; an `IndexedSeq` just promises constant-time indexing, without actually changing the signature of the methods.
 Thanks.
-    * `toStream` converts to a `Stream`, which is lazy.
+    * `toStream` converts to a `Stream`, which is a lazy list.
 Not really sure that this is always possible...
+* They also have a `Vector` class which is like from Clojure.
+    * They also have a `Queue`, but it's not a banker's queue, just a typical 2-list queue.
+    * HashMap is stored as a HashTrie.
 * Can turn collections of pairs into a map with `#toMap`.
 * It is expected that `Traversable` can have infinite length.
 Therefore there is a `#hasDefiniteSize` method; this will